yassineab53/competitive-programming-using-java/README.md

 Hello,

-As you might know , Competitive Programming is a good way to polish your programming skills, and prepare for programming jobs, but for the most part it’s Fun.
+As you might know , Competitive Programming is a good way to polish your programming skills, and prepare for programming jobs, but for the most part it’s <b>Fun</b>.

 in morocco Java is taught everywhere, every computer science student knows a little bit of Java , and the language is pretty popular in the competitive programming world , so i thought it would be a good idea to start a tutorial series , to try and teach you how to get started with Java in the competitive programming world .

-So this series is going to cover a variety of topics regarding the language (i still don’t have a clear plan but well see ) .
+So this series is going to cover a variety of topics regarding the language (I still don’t have a clear plan but well see ) .

-Okay let me define important things first :
+Okay let me define <i>important</i> things first :

 <h2><i>Why use Java ?</i></h2>
 <ul>